utshomax/postman-docs/src/pages/docs/integrations/available-integrations/datadog.md

 1. Select **Browse All Integrations**.
 1. Search and select **[Datadog](https://postman.postman.co/integrations/service/datadog)**.

-1. You can select **View All** for a list of all the integrations already created by your team.
+    > You can select **View all** for a list of all the integrations created by your team.

 1. Next to **Post monitoring results**, select **Add Integration** to start the configuration process.

     ![Datadog integrations page](https://assets.postman.com/postman-docs/v10/datadog-details-v10.jpg)